Do I need to be at that meeting?

 By starting with only 30 minutes of peoples’ times — it keeps you focused on ensuring your meeting is targeted to the task at hand.

-What one thing do you need out of it
+What is the one thing I [my team] need out of this meeting

-Write down what the real need is — do you need to update people, do you need to discuss something?
+Write down what the real need is — do you need to give people an update, do you need to discuss something?
 Be very clear about the objectives when more than 2 people are brought together.

 Based on what you need out of it — who needs to come?
-For a half hour meeting, you only need a few people.
-If you respect only those that absolutely should be there, people will appreciate it.
+For a half hour meeting, you [likely] only need a few people.
+If you call a meeting for only those that absolutely should be there, you demonstrate that you value and respect their time and people will appreciate it.

 Send a “Coming Soon” note about the meeting

-Develop agenda (around the actual objective of the meeting).
+Develop agenda (around the actual objective of the meeting), and circulate

 Remember to send any topline summaries, or short backgrounds ahead of time so people don’t have to use meeting time for that.
 And make sure that background information is very brief.
-Once you develop a very targeted agenda — make sure the time matches and adjust it if you need to.
-I have ended meetings early because the need was realized earlier.
+Develop a very targeted agenda — ensuring that the time matches and make adjusts if need-be.
+I have ended meetings early because the objective was met early.
 Then let people go.

 Once you have your agenda and meeting time, you need to do the logistics – space, teleconference numbers, invitations.